One week in Belize: the perfect itinerary

 What to do in Belize

-For more details and in-depth info on what to do in Belize, check out our full post where we share everything we did, our favorite experiences, and tips to help you make the most of your time in Belize.
+For more details and in-depth information about what to do in Belize, check out our full post where we share everything we did, our favorite experiences, and tips to help you plan your trip.

-But here’s a quick overview of the main highlights from our one-week itinerary in Belize:
+But here’s a quick look at some of the highlights from our one-week itinerary in Belize:

 What to do in San Ignacio

-Explore Mayan Ruins: Belize has numerous Mayan archaeological sites, many of them around San Ignacio: Xunantunich, Cahal Pech, and El Caracol. in this post , I go into the details of each of these sites.
-Other fascinating ruins to visit include Lamanai, Cerros, Labaantun, and Nim Li Punit (these last two are often visited together).
+Explore Mayan Ruins: Belize is home to several impressive Mayan sites, many of them near San Ignacio, including Xunantunich, Cahal Pech, and El Caracol.
+In this post, I share more details about each of them.
+Other fascinating ruins worth visiting include Lamanai, Cerros, Lubaantun, and Nim Li Punit, the latter two often visited together.

-Go Cave Tubing and Cave Exploring: One of our favorite experiences in Belize was cave tubing!
-For those up for more adventure, I highly recommend visiting the ATM cave — Actun Tunichil Muknal.
-You can find all the details in in this post.
+Go Cave Tubing and Cave Exploring: One of our favorite experiences in Belize was cave tubing.
+If you’re looking for something more adventurous, I highly recommend visiting the ATM Cave (Actun Tunichil Muknal).
+You can read more abbout it here.

 What to do in Caye Caulker and Ambergris Caye

-Diving and snorkeling: Belize boasts the largest barrier reef in the northern hemisphere and the second-largest globally, making it a dream destination for marine life enthusiasts.
+Diving and snorkeling: Belize is home to the largest barrier reef in the Northern Hemisphere and the second largest in the world, making it a dream destination for anyone who loves the ocean.

-Rent a bike: Take a scenic ride around the island, whether on Ambergris Caye or Caye Caulker.
+Rent a bike: Bike around the island on either Ambergris Caye or Caye Caulker.

-Visit the Altun Ha Mayan Ruins: Although located on the mainland, Altun Ha is easily accessible from both Caye Caulker and Ambergris Caye.
+Visit the Altun Ha Mayan Ruins: Although located on the mainland, Altun Ha is easy to visit from both Caye Caulker and Ambergris Caye.

 You can find more details about all these activities in our full guide on what to do in Belize — be sure to check it out!